cybearl/cypack/README.md

 - `formatHRTime`: Format a high-resolution time, into a responsive string with the en-US locale format.
 - `formatTime`: Format a time in milliseconds into a responsive string with the en-US locale format.
 - `formatPercentage`: Formats a number as a percentage.
+- `truncateString`: Truncate a string to a specified length.

 ### Host-related utilities
 Contains utilities to get the hostname and other host-related information.